 North and south are very different

-If you visit only Rome then you can’t say that you traveled in Italy.
+If you visit only in Rome then you can’t say that you traveled to Italy.
 The north and south of Italy are so different, sometimes it looks like different countries.
 Trust me it will be so interesting just to go and try to spot the differences for yourself.

 Wondering what to pack?
 Check out my Packing list

 Accommodation: find the best deals of hotels and hostels in Italy

 Tap water: you can drink tap water in Lithuania so don’t forget your water bottle.